YosefLab/Compass/docs/_sources/AWS-tutorial.rst.txt

 Downloading the results
 -----------------------

-When COMPASS has completed, the outputs are stored in ``reactions.txt``, ``secretions.txt`` and ``uptake.txt``.
+When Compass has completed, the outputs are stored in ``reactions.txt``, ``secretions.txt`` and ``uptake.txt``.
 These should be in the directory where compass was run by default (can be overridden with the ``--output-dir`` option), which is the home directory in this tutorial.